tumininucodes/coupon-scanner/README.md

-# coupon_scanen
+# coupon scanner
-opening scan data from physical qr scanners
+An app that lets you open scan data from physical qr scanners